tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 +++ exited (status 0) +++
 ```

-From the stack trace, `access` is most likely a check to see if you have permissions for the file, the `snprintf` stores chars in an array buffer, `getuid()` and set `reuid` likely mean it changes user permission and `system` calls cat.
+From this, the sequence seems to be:

+    - Check if the file is accessible (access).
+    - Store the command in a buffer (snprintf).
+    - Change the user ID (geteuid and setreuid).
+    - Execute the command (system).

 From this, we need to somehow bypass the access check so that we can execute the command with elevated permissions (likely leviathan3).